Current Ministry Location: Japan

 After working for a year, Sister Teruko returned to the Philippines and entered the Congregation on July 24th, 1968 at the Maryknoll Sisters Novitiate for women in Asia.

-In 1970, she was assigned to Tanzania in 1970, studied Swahili and taught math in secondary schools in Dar es Salaam and Morogoro.
-She made her First Vows in Tanzania in 1971.
-Then came her first trip to the United States and to Maryknoll, NY for a year of reflection.
-She worked in the Information Services Office and also earned her M.A. in Religious Studies at the Maryknoll Seminary.
+In 1970, she was assigned to Tanzania.
+During her time there, she studied Swahili and taught math in secondary schools in Dar es Salaam and Morogoro.
+She pronounced First Vows November 20th, 1971 in Tanzania.
+Soon after, she made her first trip to the United States to the Maryknoll Sisters Center, Maryknoll, NY for a year of reflection.
+She served in the Information Services Office and also earned an M.A. in Religious Studies at the Maryknoll Seminary.

 In 1978, she was assigned to Japan.
 A Maryknoll priest welcomed her as he was trying to organize some rehabilitation centers in Japan.
 He brought the Alcoholics Anonymous program to the country and Sister Teruko did some translation for him.
 He created a bilingual meeting between English-speaking and Japanese-speaking AA members and she assisted with the translation.
 It was a good way to understand the disease and the recovery process.
 She helped in the Maryknoll Alcohol Center (MAC) on the outskirts of Sanya, Tokyo and was asked to join the project as a full time worker, she was the only non-alcoholic person on the staff.
 She pronounced Final Vows February 1st, 1981 friends in Japan.

 From 1989 – 1993, Sister Teruko was Co-Director of the orientation of candidates to the Maryknoll Sisters at the Orientation house in Newburgh, NY.
 In 1989, the candidates and their directors represented six countries.